albertkawmi/pong/README.md

   rightPaddleY = y - paddleHeight / 2;
 }
 ```
-This will simply keep the right paddle in line with the ball - it can't lose!
+This will simply keep the right paddle in line with the ball - the computer can't lose!

 13.2 Add `moveComputerPaddle` to the `gameLoop`, on the line after `moveBall`:
 ```javascript